First aid personnel provision in the workplace

 Appointed person: person who takes charge of the first-aid equipment and facilities, calling the emergency services when required and providing emergency cover, within their role and competence.
 An appointed person is not required to have any formal training.

 First aider: someone who provides emergency treatment to an injured or ill person.
 According to the HSE they must hold a valid and current certificate of competence in either: first aid at work (FAW), or emergency first aid at work (EFAW), issued by a training organization.

 What kind and how many First Aiders does a workplace need?

-The employers should consider the nature of the work and workplace hazards and risk.
+The employer should consider the nature of the work, workplace hazards and risks.

 Low Hazard e.g. offices, shops and libraries.

 High Hazard e.g. Light engineering and assembly work, food processing, warehousing, extensive work with dangerous machinery or sharp instruments, construction, chemical manufacture.

 It is important to determinate the appropriate level of training by considering the nature of the workforce; the organisation’s history of accidents, and the size of the organisation.

 - Emergency first aid at work (EFAW) training enables a first-aider to give emergency first aid to someone who is injured or becomes ill while at work.

 - First aid at work training (FAW) includes the EFAW syllabus and also equips the first-aider to apply first aid to a range of specific injuries and illness.